 Home.
 Some pets never have one to call their own.
-We'd like to help change that by introducing you to extraordinary adoptable pets every week.
-Say hello to Oreo, Sunshine and Stripes – three adorable 8-week-old kittens who love causing trouble.
+We'd like to help change that by introducing you to an extraordinary adoptable pet every week.
+Today, meet Stella, a 2-year-old Lab who would thrive in a boisterous family atmosphere.

 chickennugget in Dogs